shetabit/payment/README.md

         ...

         /**
-			then we send a request to $verifyUrl and if payment is not we throw an InvalidPaymentException with a suitable **/
+			Then we send a request to $verifyUrl and if payment is not valid we throw an InvalidPaymentException with a suitable message.
+        **/
         throw new InvalidPaymentException('a suitable message');

         /**
-        	we create a receipt for this payment if everything goes normally.
+        	We create a receipt for this payment if everything goes normally.
         **/
         return new Receipt('driverName', 'payment_receipt_number');
     }